UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/plan/project-plan.md

     - The system must enable navigation for assignments and classes.
     - The system must allow instructors to add or remove classes and add or remove students from classes.
     - The system must allow students to view and join classes.
-    - The system must support notifications either via Email.
+    - The system must support notifications via Email.

 - Assignment Management
   - Assignment Creation